 Each one is a pre-defined workspace with a set of tiles and shortcuts specific to either Finance or Procurement.

 Additionally, there are a further 2 pre-defined dashboards available depending on your permissions:

-- Software Asset Management – available to users who have purchased SAMSimple
+- Software Asset Management (SAM)– available to users who have purchased SAMSimple

 - Cloud – available to user who have purchased Cloud Spend Management

 Pre-defined dashboards can always be selected from the dropdown as shown above.